philipturner/swift-colab/Documentation/PercentDirectives.md

 # Built-In "`%`" Directives

-(there are commands, they are here because _ and they do _).
+Describe why commands are here and what they do.
+They execute before all other Swift code in a code block, even if the Swift code appears before them.
 Each should have a description and example of usage.

-- Execute before all other code

 - [`%include`](#include)
 - [`%install`](#install)